Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-The Phoenix Suns, Deandre Ayton included, face the Denver Nuggets at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Deandre Ayton and the rest of the Phoenix Suns face the Denver Nuggets in the NBA Playoffs on Tuesday, at 10:00 PM ET.

-If you'd like to place a wager on Ayton's props, we dive into his available ones, providing some stats and trends, below.
+With prop bets available for Ayton, let's examine some stats and trends to help you find good wagers.

 Deandre Ayton Prop Bets vs. the Nuggets